careBT/carebt_core/docs/tutorial/action_with_params.rst

 result to an output parameter (*?z*).
 This is, of course, a simplified example, as adding two numbers is typically not done by an custom action node.
 But it demonstrates how parameters are working in **careBT**, without caring about the scenario and how "realistic" it is.

-The signature (input/output parameters) of the node is defined by a string provided to the constructor of the **careBT** node the custom node inherits from and works for all **careBT** nodes in the same way.
+The signature (input/output parameters) of a node is defined by a string provided to the constructor of the **careBT** node the custom node inherits from and works for all **careBT** nodes in the same way.
 The syntax is *<list of input parameters> => <list of output parameters>* with parameter names starting with *?*.
 Each parameter is then available in the custom node class with the name *_<variable-name>*.